Aspyro/Aspyro-Ores/README.md

 #### Sinj Gem

 - Sinj Gem is a drop from Sinj Ore.
+[WIP]
 - Sinj Gem can be used to create a Sinj-forged Chestplate by associating one Sinj Gem with a metallic chestplate in a Smithing Table.
+[WIP]
   - Valid chestplates : Iron chestplate, Golden Chestplate, Diamond Chestplate, Netherite Chestplate.

 #### Sinj-forged Chestplate

 - Sinj-forged Chestplate is obtained by associating one Sinj Gem with a metallic chestplate in a Smithing Table.
+[WIP]
   - Valid Chestplates : Iron Chestplate, Golden Chestplate, Diamond Chestplate, Netherite Chestplate.
   - Gems cannot be forged in leather and chainmail as they are too fragile.
 - Sinj-forged Chestplate gives the player the ability to climb leaves blocks as if they were ladders or vines when worn.
--
+[WIP]